Lightning getting into a groove: midcourter

 NETBALL: Elusive Sunshine Coast midcourter Kelsey Browne says the Super Netball reigning champions are finally starting to jell this season, after they toppled Melbourne in round six on Saturday.

-After losing their opening three matches this campaign, they have beaten Collingwood, Adelaide and now the Vixens to leap-frog the latter into the top four of the eight-team 14-round national league.
+After losing their opening three matches of the 14-round campaign, they have beaten Collingwood, Adelaide and now the Vixens to leap-frog the latter into the top four of the eight-team competition.

 "We're finally starting to jell and find a bit of flow as a team and that's what we've been looking for, for most of the season,” Browne said.